 This Port Phillip and Western Port Regional Catchment Strategy broadly describes how land, water and biodiversity is managed across the region, highlights the connections between them, and identifies targets for the future health and resilience of the region’s environment.

-More than 110 organisations have agreed to be Partner Organisations for this Regional Catchment Strategy.
+Around 120 organisations have agreed to be Partner Organisations for this Regional Catchment Strategy so far.
 These include Government agencies and authorities, Registered Aboriginal Parties, Local Government Councils, non-Government organisations and many community groups.
 This strongly signals that there are many enthusiastic and willing supporters for natural resource and environmental management programs in this region.

 If your organisation supports the directions of the strategy, you can join the list of Partner Organisations that are willing to share knowledge and contribute to achieving the targets.